What are the roles and responsibilities of a facilities manager in a post-pandemic workplace?

 There are also some higher education institutions that offer degrees directly in facility and property management.
 This includes Brigham Young University, Temple University, Breda University of Applied Sciences in the Netherlands, and the Portobello Institute of Education in Ireland.

 Facility management in the healthcare space requires unique competencies.
-Those interested in this field can consider a Healthcare Facilities Planning and Design Certificate from Cornell University, or another institution that will earn you recognition as a Certified Healthcare Facility Manager (CHFM), a certification recognized by the American Hospital Association (AHA).
+Those interested in this field can consider a Healthcare Facilities Planning and Design Certificate from Cornell University.
+This will earn you recognition as a Certified Healthcare Facility Manager (CHFM), a certification recognized by the American Hospital Association (AHA).

 Organizations usually look for certified facility managers (CFM).
 That’s why all facility managers, new and old, benefit from ongoing training to keep their skillsets updated.
 As such, they may want to consider online training to earn the ProFM™ credential.
 The International Facility Management Association (IFMA) also offers network, training, certifications and resources to help you grow your career.